laenavarro/laenavarro.github.io/_pages/cv.md

 Service and leadership
 ======
 * Leadership and recognition
+  * Lead author in the IPBES Methodological Assessment on the Monitoring of Biodiversity and Ecosystem Services, 2025-2026.
   * Co-lead of the Policy Task Force, GEO BON, 2017-ongoing.
   * Member of the interim Steering Committee of the Alliance for Biodiversity Knowledge, 2018-2020.
   * Member of the Science-Policy Committee of iDiv, Leipzig, Germany, 2016-2020.